CSE-PROJ-2024-09/ashroy-frontend/README.md

 # Ashroy

 Ashroy is a web application aimed at listing orphanages, animal welfare organizations, elderly homes, and shelter homes all in one place.
-This project is built using ReactJS, Vite, Bootstrap, Firebase, React Toastify and TypeScript.
+This project is built using ReactJS, Vite, Bootstrap, Firebase, React Icons and TypeScript.

 ## Table of Contents